You are here

 Supervision by faculty members is required for any research performed by students/trainees in any role, to ensure the proper conduct of research and protection of subject rights and welfare.

-Table 8 provides information about permissible roles for U-M faculty, students/trainees and staff on IRB applications.
-Exceptions to these requirements are at the discretion of the Vice President for Research (VPR) or designee.
+Table 8 provides information about permissible roles for U-M faculty, students/trainees, and staff on IRB applications.
+Exceptions to these requirements are at the discretion of the Institutional Official (IO) or designee.

 Table 8: Who May Serve as Principal Investigator, Co-Investigator/Subinvestigator, or Faculty Advisor/Mentor on IRB Applications

 |Current Status||PI||Co-I / Subinvestigator||Faculty Advisor / Mentor||Additional Requirement(s)

 Active Emeritus Faculty

 |Other qualified individuals||No||Yes||No||Permission of the IRB|

 II.
 ROLES AND RESPONSIBILITIES OF INVESTIGATORS AND RESEARCH STAFF FOR THE PROTECTION OF HUMAN SUBJECTS

 The PI has primary responsibility for protecting the rights and welfare of human subjects in research.
 Details about the HRPP general requirements for protecting human research subjects are provided in Part 7 of this Operations Manual (OM).
 The PI’s primary responsibilities also include the following: